google-research/sound-separation/datasets/audioscope/README.md

 # README for AudioScope YFCC100m clip lists.
-This is a recipe for data based on YFCC100m [1] used in our ICLR 2021 paper [2] on unsupervised sound separation for mixture invariant training.
+This is a recipe for data based on YFCC100m [1] used in our ICLR 2021 paper [2] on audio-visual on-screen sound separation.

 Specifically, we provide CSVs that describe the exact videos and timestamps used for labeled and unlabeled train, validation, and test clips, as well as specification of pairs of clips used to create mixture of mixtures (MoM) validation and test sets.